hsasctf/lxctf/docs/local.md

 Installed manually as described in https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS

-Use `tank` instead of `rpool` in each command!

-create dataset `tank/lxd` using `zfs create tank/lxd`
+create dataset `rpool/lxd` using `zfs create rpool/lxd`

 # ZFS Partition

-Instead of Root on ZFS it's also possible to have a partition formatted with ZFS with a pool named `tank`.
+Instead of Root on ZFS it's also possible to have a partition formatted with ZFS with a pool named `rpool`.
-Then just create the dataset `lxd` using `zfs create tank/lxd`.
+Then just create the dataset `lxd` using `zfs create rpool/lxd`.

 ## LXD Production setup